 Often used to show the degree of just how much a character can't tolerate another, or how much of a Butt-Monkey the character complying is.

-Compare and contrast with Got Volunteered, when someone who doesn't request to do something gets forced to anyway, and Not Now, Kiddo, when a younger character who something important to say is dismissed by an older character.
+Compare and contrast with Got Volunteered, when someone who doesn't request to do something gets forced to anyway, and Not Now, Kiddo, when a younger or less mature character who has something important to say is dismissed by an older character (though the two can overlap).
 Not to confuse with Hands Go Down or High-Five Left Hanging.

 - In Discworld fic Gap Year Adventures, a recent graduate from the Assassins' Guild School returns Home and is rewarded with conscription into her nation's Army.
 As her recruit instructors learn exactly which School she attended for seven years, and after one unwary instructor in combat skills is taken away on a stretcher, training NCO's looking for volunteers in unarmed combat resolutely ignore her and always pick somebody else, however enthusiastically she raises her arm.